la3lma/Chez/README.md

  * Don't be cute, use denormalized tables, one per metric,

+### Running on GPU with Julia

+* Take a look at  docker run -it --rm --gpus all nvcr.io/hpc/julia:v1.2.0 /workspace/examples/test_cudanative.jl, an see if that image is usable out of the box.
+If it is, that's nice.

+* Can take a look at this https://github.com/maleadt/julia-ngc/blob/master/Dockerfile

+* These flags are necessary -e NVIDIA_VISIBLE_DEVICES=all -e NVIDIA_DRIVER_CAPABILITIES=compute,utility

 ### Strategy development

 * Deep neural network, reinforcement learning player based on Flux.jl